lvcabral/carabiner/README.md

 <img  src="./images/network-streaming.png" height="125px" alt="Code Fest">
 </p>

-**Carabiner** is a project created during the **Paramount Network Streaming - Code Fest 2024**, and its name was inspired by one essential tool for anyone that aims to climb mountains!
+**Carabiner** project was created during the **Paramount Network Streaming - Code Fest 2024**, and its name was inspired by one essential tool for anyone that aims to climb mountains!

 ## Features